-Peter Finkelstein: Head Sales Strategy – Barrett Consulting Group gave a speech about Selling and its journey to legitimacy.
-Here is a summary of his speech at the Barrett – Swinburne University partnership launch to provide Australia’s first VET accredited, University endorsed sales training and development program, providing both a Diploma in Business and Certificate 4 in Business Sales.
+Here’s a speech given about Selling and its journey to legitimacy – Swinburne University partnership launch to provide Australia’s first VET accredited, University endorsed sales training and development program, providing both a Diploma in Business and Certificate 4 in Business Sales.

-When I asked 142 boys and girls in Year 12 what their career choice was for when they left school answers included doctors, pilots, architects and marketing but not Sales.
+When we ask school children in Year 12 what their career choice is for when they leave school answers included doctors, pilots, architects and marketing but not Sales.

 So we come to the question – why does sales enjoy so little respect in the business mix that even children fail to regard it as a career choice?
 Everyone knows that without an effective sales function companies will not generate the revenue needed to sustain their business.
 Why then, is Sales so disrespected by management, academics and management scientists and even by young adults on the verge of going into business?